 Mental Capacity Assessments For Solicitors, other Professionals and Individuals

 Our mental capacity assessments are of a high quality and we pride ourselves in attention to detail and ensuring a thorough assessment is undertaken every time.
-This places us in a good position to be instructed by legal professionals to undertake mental capacity assessments and all assessments are completed by a qualified health or social care professional.
+This places us in a good position to be instructed by legal professionals to undertake mental capacity assessments.
+All assessments are completed by Gary Crisp, an Independent Social Worker and experienced professional in assessing mental capacity.
 We can be instructed to complete assessments for a range of decisions including (but not limited to):

 - Capacity to manage finances